Frank Moss (technologist): Academic career

-Moss assumed the directorship of the Media Lab in early 2006.
+Moss assumed the directorship of the MIT Media Lab in early 2006.
 Moss worked to enhance the Lab’s connection with sponsors by increasing the interaction between its faculty and students and sponsor representatives on research topics of mutual interest.
 Two collaborative research initiatives begun during Moss's time as director were the Center for Future Banking, formed with Bank of America, and the Center for Future Storytelling.

 Moss also initiated research into areas that go beyond improving our “digital lifestyles” to solving bigger societal problems, such as health care and disability.
-Examples include the New Media Medicine group and the Human 2.0 program.
+Examples include the New Media Medicine group, which he founded and headed; and the Human 2.0 program.

 In 2009, Moss presided over the Media Lab’s move into a new building.
 The new building, designed by legendary architect Fumihiko Maki of Japan, was built on the Lab’s research principles of openness and transparency.

 Current work

 A published author, Moss is a vocal advocate and spokesperson for re-invigorating innovation the United States.

-He is actively involved with a number of startups, including Bluefin Labs, which he co-founded, and Watershed Informatics.
-Many of them are exploring how to use “Big Data” - the proliferation of structured and unstructured data about people – to improve people’s health, wealth and happiness.
+He has been actively involved with a number of startups that are exploring how to use “Big Data” - the proliferation of structured and unstructured data about people – to improve people’s health, wealth and happiness.

-He co-founded Bluefin Technology, which uses machine learning technology to provide real-time mapping of consumer response to television and advertising programming.
-He is an advisor to several startups that are pioneering new ways to improve human health by giving people more control over their own health.
-These include ginger.io, Daily Feats, Audax Health and Bon’App.
+Moss is currently active in a diverse set of startups that reflect his eclectic interest, including ArtLifting, a social enterprise that champions artists impacted by housing insecurity and disabilities, where he is a director.
+He also serves as a strategic advisor to Tamr, Inc, Watershed Informatics and WEVO Conversion.